 To help you select the most suitable home design for your needs, preferences and block, your DC Living Sales Consultant will be with you every step of the way.

 In addition to house designs for the most common widths, 12.5m and 14.5m, we also have a range of designs for narrow lots 10m in width.
 Please note that design guidelines and developer’s covenants may affect which home design plans can be built on your block.

 Once the basic site plan of the new house design on your lot has been prepared, your DC Living Sales Consultant will prepare and provide you with a comprehensive written quote.
 This quotation includes the basic floor plans and provides full itemised details of any options or upgrades that you have selected for our home builders to carry out.

-Once you have approved the quote and plans, an initial deposit is payable.
+Once you've approved the quote and plans, an initial deposit is payable.
 The plans and specifications, contour survey, soil test and slab design can then be prepared.

-At this stage in the pre-construction process, you will have the opportunity to select an internal and external colour scheme for your new home.
+At this stage in the pre-construction process, you'll have the opportunity to select an internal and external colour scheme for your new home.

 An impressive selection of internal and external schemes have been prepared by our Interior Design Team specifically for the DC Living range of new home designs.

 You also have the option of working with our team to curate the colour schemes for your new home (by appointment only).*